-AI model security: Concerns, best practices and techniques
+AI model security: Concerns, best practices, techniques and industry scenarios

 Security is not just an important component of a computer system, it’s the lifeblood that guards its functionality, credibility, and trustworthiness.
 Traditional IT security practices, which involve protecting systems, countering attacks, and strengthening defenses against adversarial red teams, are well-established.
 However, the rapidly growing field of Artificial Intelligence (AI) introduces fresh challenges that require attention and specialized approaches.
 These challenges require us to intensify our efforts to protect the ever-expanding digital ecosystem.